Professor-G/MicroLIA/README.md

     $ python setup.py install --old-and-unmanageable
 ```

 from the LIA directory.
-After installing, you will be able to call LIA directly from any directory.
+After installing, you will be able to load LIA as a general module.

 # Creating Training Data & Constructing Models